schibsted/sdk-java-event-tracking/README.md

  `urn:spid.no:vg123` where the last part is supplied by SPT.

 ### Actor
 The Actor is the entity that is carrying out the Activity.
-For anonymous tracking this is typically a user with the type `Person` and an ID on the form `urn:spid.no:person:abc123` where the last part can be fetched from the anonymous identity service.
+For user tracking this is typically a user with the type `Person` and an ID on the form `urn:spid.no:person:abc123` where the last part can be fetched from the central identity service.

 ### Target